 surgery and dentistry.

-all aspects of the animal's life in the context of its environment,
+considers all aspects of the animal's life in the context of its

-as a comprehensive physical examination, and other factors that may
+stresses as well as a comprehensive physical examination, and other

-play a role in the animal patient's life," explains Crist.
-"In
+factors that may play a role in the animal patient's life,"

-other words, diagnosing and treating the animal patient in the
+explains Crist.
+"In other words, diagnosing and treating the animal

 Most alternative medicine treatments